 The other essential branding element is artwork.
 Again, if you don’t already have a relevant logo you are using for business, you want one for your podcast.
 You will also need a headshot—people like to attach a face to a voice—and in this case – podcast artwork.
 Some podcasters use specific image for each episode.
 This comes in handy when you are also publishing your episode as an individual blog post.
-You will be able to utilise that image as both the featured image as well as the artwork for the episode.
+You will be able to utilize that image as both the featured image as well as the artwork for the episode.

 For logos: If you are artistically inclined or know someone who is, try to create something or have something created for you.
 You can also ask friends for graphic designer recommendations, or post the question to your social media network.
 Even if you decide to hire someone to create a logo for your podcast, you need to have an idea what you want it to look like.
 We recommend service such as 99designs or Upwork for finding the right designer.

 For cover art: If you have a good eye, go to Canva.com, and create a template for your album cover and episode.
 Canva is very user-friendly, and has templates that will get you started.
 Or, again, ask for graphic designer recommendations.
 You want images and colors that fit in with any existing branding.
 If you are starting from scratch, look at other podcast artwork and decide what you do and do not like about each other them.
 Use your preferences as a starting point.